 Let’s chat about some of the downsides of investing in non-local areas:

 • Unfamiliarity with Outside Market.
 You absolutely have to know your potential market, inside and out.
-If you don’t know and/or don’t have a knowledgeable and experienced team, this could really come back to bite you.
+If you don’t know and/or don’t have a knowledgeable and experienced team or mentor, this could really come back to bite you.

 • Lack of Knowledge on Local Laws and Regulations.
 Having a handle on the local laws and regulations is imperative.
 You not only want the investment to work for you, you want to stay out of legal trouble.

 • Distance to Properties.
 We will talk a bit later about having a local “team” of knowledgeable and experienced folks in your distant area.
 The last thing you want or need to do is to have problems when you live a distance away and can’t take care of a pressing issue right away.

 • Taxes.
 Real estate taxes, income taxes, property taxes and other expenses (e.g., HOAs) can really put a dent in your profit.
 Folks invest all the time in areas where the taxes can be burdensome, but you have to know in advance and figure them into your expenses.

 • Entities.
 Entities can vary from state to state, especially the costs.
 Some entities such as Colorado cost only about $50 to set up and $10 a year to maintain.
 Other states can have fees of several hundred dollars, annually.
 Once again, if you know what you are dealing with you can put the expenses into your deal.

 Having a great team of folks that live and work in your new investing area is paramount to your success if you don’t want the hassle and expense of traveling to and from your investment properties frequently.
 Be picky and interview several candidates for each area of expertise.
 You may find the need for additional types of team members than listed here.
 Here is a short list:

 - Insurance Broker licensed in the local area